Niger: Risk Assessment

 Business Climate Rating

-- Net exporter of oil products and gold
+- Net exporter of gold and petroleum products

-- Economy vulnerable to weather events and to fluctuations in commodity prices
+- Economy vulnerable to climate shocks and commodity price fluctuations

 - Economy still largely dependent on subsistence agriculture

-- Porous borders, favoring illegal immigration and trafficking
+- Porous borders favoring illegal immigration and trafficking (gold, oil, etc.)

 A recovery was driven by agriculture, infrastructure, and oil

 Following a year of weak growth in 2021 due to the decline in agricultural activity (40% of GDP and 80% of the population) caused by low rainfall, Niger’s economy rebounded in 2022.
 If the weather conditions are favorable, it should remain strong in 2023, main thanks to the agricultural sector.
 Furthermore, Niger’s growth will be supported by the ongoing construction of significant infrastructure, such as the Niger-Benin pipeline, built by the China National Petroleum Corporation and commissioned in the year’s second half to increase oil production.
 Additionally, the construction of the Kandadji dam will continue until 2025.
 Growth in the oil sector, driven by global prices and export growth from the pipeline, is expected to reach 86% after 20.6% in 2022.
 Favorable growth prospects in the agricultural sector will support household consumption, while growth in the oil sector will fuel private investment.
 The Central Bank of West African States is expected to maintain its primary objective of controlling inflation by hiking interest rates.
 Inflation risks will remain a persistent danger to the agricultural sector due to possible increases in agrarian input prices.

 Fiscal consolidation, a priority for the Nigerien government